English

 The increasingly-discredited National Tertiary Education Union (NTEU) leadership was forced to allow Zac Hambides, a striking worker and member of the Socialist Equality Party and the Committee for Public Education, to speak at a University of Sydney (USYD) strike rally on August 17 after blocking him from speaking on three prior occasions.

-Zac Hambides addresses strike rally at University of Sydney on August 17, 2022
+Zac Hambides addressing an NTEU strike rally at the University of Sydney on August 17, 2022

 The stoppage was the latest in a series of one- or -two-day strikes called by the NTEU at the university, seeking a new enterprise agreement with the management.
 But the management has continued to aggressively demand wage rises far below the rate of inflation, as well as further cuts to workers’ conditions, on top of the wholesale destruction of jobs since 2020.